syhpoon/xyzcmd/doc/developer/keycodes.rst

 :func:`learn_keys` method invokes an interactive dialog and user is prompted to press a bunch of keys.

-And even more, using keycodes data file, it is possible to completely redefine keys.
+Using keycodes data file, it is possible to completely redefine keys.
 For instance if one had F10 key remapped to physical TAB key, then pressing TAB would cause the application to believe that F10 key was pressed.